 Our Firm’s success is measured by the results we achieve for our clients.

-Olts has recently focused on litigation related to residential mortgage-backed securities, and has served as lead counsel or co-lead counsel in some of the largest recoveries arising from the collapse of the mortgage market.
+Luke has focused on litigation related to residential mortgage-backed securities, and has served as lead counsel or co-lead counsel in some of the largest recoveries arising from the collapse of the mortgage market.
 For example, he was a member of the team that recovered $388 million for investors in J.P.
-Morgan residential mortgage-backed securities in Fort Worth Employees’ Retirement Fund v.
+Morgan residential mortgage-backed securities in Fort Worth Emps.’
+Ret.
+Fund v.
 J.P.
 Morgan Chase & Co., and a member of the litigation team responsible for securing a $272 million settlement on behalf of mortgage-backed securities investors in NECA-IBEW Health & Welfare Fund v.
 Goldman Sachs & Co.

-Olts also served as co-lead counsel in In re Wachovia Preferred Securities and Bond/Notes Litig., which recovered $627 million, and was a member of a team of lawyers that obtained a landmark settlement, on the eve of trial, from the major credit rating agencies and Morgan Stanley arising out of the fraudulent ratings of bonds issued by the structured investment vehicles in Abu Dhabi Commercial Bank v.
+Luke also served as co-lead counsel in In re Wachovia Preferred Sec. & Bond/Notes Litig., which recovered $627 million, and was a member of a team of lawyers that obtained a landmark settlement, on the eve of trial, from the major credit rating agencies and Morgan Stanley arising out of the fraudulent ratings of bonds issued by the structured investment vehicles in Abu Dhabi Commercial Bank v.
 Morgan Stanley & Co.
 Incorporated.

-Olts served as lead counsel in Siracusano v.
+In addition, Luke served as lead counsel in Siracusano v.
 Matrixx Initiatives, Inc., No. 04-0886 (D. Ariz.), in which the U.S. Supreme Court unanimously affirmed the decision of the Ninth Circuit that plaintiffs stated a claim for securities fraud under §10(b) of the Securities Exchange Act of 1934 and SEC Rule 10b-5.
+Luke also served on the litigation team in In re Deutsche Bank AG Sec.
+Litig., in which the Firm obtained a $18.5 million settlement in a case against Deutsche Bank and certain of its officers alleging violations of the Securities Act of 1933.

-Prior to joining the Firm, Olts served as a Deputy District Attorney for the County of Sacramento, where he tried numerous cases to verdict, including crimes of domestic violence, child abuse and sexual assault.
+Before joining the Firm, Luke served as a Deputy District Attorney for the County of Sacramento, where he tried numerous cases to verdict, including crimes of domestic violence, child abuse, and sexual assault.

 - Next Generation Lawyer, The Legal 500, 2017